CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/export-price-list-from-sapb1.md

 ## Preparing the Dataset for Export

-The main screen displays a list of indexes along with their associated price lists, including the index name and the current price from the respective price list.
+The main screen displays a list of Item Master Data along with their associated price lists, including the Item Master Data name and the current price from the respective price list.
 This data can be exported to an Excel file.
 On this screen, you define the conditions for the dataset to be exported.
 These criteria determine how the plugin will generate an Excel file and populate it with SAP data.

-The number of indexes visible on the screen at any given time is limited.
-For example, if the dataset contains 10,000 indexes, only the first few dozen indexes will be displayed initially.
-Additional indexes will load dynamically as you scroll down.
+The number of Item Master Data visible on the screen at any given time is limited.
+For example, if the dataset contains 10,000 Item Master Data, only the first few dozen Item Master Data will be displayed initially.
+Additional Item Master Data will load dynamically as you scroll down.

     ![Export Prices](./media/export-prices.png)